bhargabganguli/bhargabchipkg/README.md

 Useful links and licenses:

-You can find the example datasheet from this link:
+**You can find the example datasheet from this link**:https://github.com/bhargabganguli/bhargabchipkg/blob/main/Test_Data.csv

-You can see the output from this link:
+**You can see the output from this link (output is shown in text file)**: https://github.com/bhargabganguli/bhargabchipkg/blob/main/test_result.txt

+You can also see the tested python file : https://github.com/bhargabganguli/bhargabchipkg/blob/main/test_code.py

 Source code:https://github.com/bhargabganguli/bhargabchipkg.git